eloylp/decentra-chat/PAPER.md

 * `uuid` field its an [UUID](https://www.rfc-editor.org/rfc/rfc4122.html) v4 that needs to be added to every message by the application, so previous messages can be easy referenced and found later.

 * `prev hash` field will be the SHA256 sum of the last acknowledged message in the conversation.
+In case this is the first message of the conversation, this field will be filled with zeroes.

 * `timestamp` field is an unsigned four-octet number containing the number of seconds elapsed since midnight, 1 January 1970 UTC.
 Represents the moment of the message signing, which should be close to the send time.